Tokemak/v2-core-audit-2023-07-14/README.md

 ### System View

 The entire system revolves around a single contract, the `SystemRegistry`.
 This is the contract that ties all other contracts together and from this contract we should be able to enumerate every other contract in the system.
 A registry of registries almost.
 It is our plan that there will be multiple "Systems" running concurrently on the same chain.
-On for ETH based assets, LSTs and such.
+One for ETH based assets, LSTs and such.
 Another for USD stable-coins.
 Etc. Given the configuration complexity of these contracts, having a central reference that two contracts must agree upon will save in accidental mis-configurations down the line.

 The System Registry can be thought of holding two types of references: supporting contracts, sub-system entry points: